 The Board comprises six Directors, of whom two are Executive Directors, one is a Non-Executive Director and three are Independent Directors.
-While Independent Directors make up half of the Board given that the Chairman is not independent, the Company is allowed a transitional period of up to 31 December 2021 (the "Transitional Period") to comply with the guideline as set out in Provision 2.2 of the Code.
-The Board is in the process of identifying a new Independent Director in order to comply with Provision 2.2 of the Code before the end of the Transitional Period.
+Whilst this is not in line with Provision 2.2 of the Code, the Nominating Committee believes that there is a strong element of independence on the Board and that no one individual or groups of individuals dominate any decision-making process as half of the Board consists of Independent Directors.
 Key information regarding the Directors is set out on pages 6 and 7 of the Annual Report.

 The Board adopts the Code's definition of what constitutes an Independent Director in its review.
-The Board considers an Independent Director as one who is independent in conduct, character and judgement and has no relationship with the Group, its related companies, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement with a view to the best interest of the Company and Group's affairs.
+The Board considers an Independent Director as one who is independent in conduct, character and judgement and has no relationship with the Group, its related companies, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement with a view to the best interest of the Company and Group's affairs.